Greek athlete tests positive for Johnson drug

 "NOTHING TO CHANCE"

-British Prime Minister David Cameron emphasised his government's commitment to ensuring a safe and secure Games.

-More than 9,000 extra police are walking the streets and 17,000 troops have been called in to cover a shortfall left by private security group G4S.
+Speaking to reporters at the Olympic Park, Cameron said the government's priority was to ensure a safe and secure Olympics, with more than 9,000 extra police walking the streets and 17,000 troops called in to cover a shortfall left by private security group G4S.

 Security has been an overriding concern for the government and Games' organisers.
 The day after the British capital was awarded its third Olympics in 2005, four suicide bombers killed 52 commuters in London.